Wenhui-Yu/LCFN/readme.txt

     You can choose one of these two URLs for downloading (we recommend the first one).
 Downloaded and unzip LCFN_dataset.zip, and use it to replace the folder dataset in our project.

 2. Run _main.py in our project (datasets, hyperparameters can be set in params.py).
+    2.1 Tuning models (if you want to change datasets or hyperparameters): We provide a automatic tool to tune models with respect to learning rate \eta and regularization coefficient \lambda.
+Set "tuning_method" in line 24 in _main.py as 'tuning' and run _main.py.
+The best \eta and \lambda and corresponding performance can be returned.
+    2.2 Testing models: Set "tuning_method" as 'test' and run _main.py.

 3. Check results in folder experiment_result.
 Collect results by result_collection.